netviews/ms-netviews/README.md

 can also import SSH keys at this step--it will ask you if you want to import them from GitHub.

 SSH into the VM from local host.
-Password is `netviews` (or whatever you chose during install).
+Password is `msnetviews` (or whatever you chose during install).

 ``` shell